-- Take a fresh and holistic review of your program to identify opportunities to reduce operational costs - 2.
+- 1. Take a fresh and holistic review of your program to identify opportunities to reduce operational costs - 2.
 Understand the unique needs of your population - 3.
 Apply targeted action to enhance benefits offerings and address specific needs

-How KPMG can help
+How KPMG Can Help

-To become future ready, and address increasing costs/inflation pressure, organizations should evaluate how they can improve the employee experience.
+To become future ready, organizations should evaluate how they can improve the employee experience.
 Employee benefits programs are an essential component of enhancing that experience.
 The KPMG team is an integrated collection of colleagues with deep experience across workforce transformation, employee benefits, and healthcare allowing a cohesive and innovative approach to talent management.

-Putting people at the center and focusing on how to support them as they move through their career, KPMG helps organizations optimize talent and create longterm HR value.
+Putting people at the center and focusing on how to support them as they move through their career, KPMG helps organizations optimize talent and create long-term HR value.